mtdevans/adieu/README.md

 You'll generally need three repetitions for a reliable result, though if you can see the effect from just one request per account the issue can be considered more serious (>info).
 ### Editing graphs
 Because the graphs source their data from Excel, you can delete any dodgy-looking results and the graphs will auto-update.
-An automated remedy to dodgy results is in the pipeline.
 ### Avoiding Account Lockouts
 If you're testing a login form, there's a chance you'll lock accounts out because of a bunch of failed login attempts.